Estelope/Estelope/README.md

 **Things About Me:**

-- 👨🏽‍💻 I am thrilled to continue my coding education with Epicodus, where I am on an enriching educational journey to further my programming knowledge;
+- 👨🏽‍💻 I'm excited to share that I've completed my coding education at Epicodus.
-- 🌱 I’m currently learning Javascript, React, MySQL, and C# with ASP.NET ;
+- 👯 During this journey, I've built tools that will be instrumental in advancing my programming skills while connecting with great people at the school.
-- 👯 I’m looking forward to creating my capstone project and collaborate for "team week" projects! 🤝;
+- 🌱 I’m currently learning Javascript, React, MySQL, and C# with ASP.NET and experimenting with Unity game engine and AI api implimentation.
-- 💬 Ask me about anything, lets chat;
+- 💬 I'm looking foward to contribute to something bigger!
 - 📫 How to reach me: elopez14567@gmail.com;

 **Languages and Tools:**